oppia/oppia-android/wiki/Writing-tests-with-good-behavioural-coverage.md

 Public APIs are essential because they provide a way to interact with the functionality of a class or module without exposing its internal workings.
 They define how external code can use the functionality offered by the class or module, ensuring that interactions are safe and predictable while keeping the internal implementation hidden and secure.

-Let's consider the following example for a public API to withdraw money from the BankAccount.
+Let's consider the following example for a public API to withdraw money from a BankAccount.

 ```kotlin
 class BankAccount(